-Why Should You Participate in Design Challenge?
+Why Should You Participate in the SourceAmerica Design Challenge?

 - Visit Capitol Hill to meet with lawmakers and raise awareness of the challenges people with disabilities face in the workplace